top of page

 Poetry, Music & Delightful Media Beyond the Digital: The Bodily Press

-After attaining an MFA in creative writing at UMass Amherst, bringing together a network of poets from older generations and printing their work into chapbooks, eventually publishing full length paperbacks, Cardinaux has created a space which prioritizes the tangible form of the print book.
+After earning a Masters in Fine Arts in Creative Writing at University of Massachusetts, Amherst, Cardinaux brought together a network of poets from older generations and began printing their work as chapbooks, eventually publishing full length paperbacks.
+He has created a space which prioritizes the tangible form of the print book.

-While the main avenues through which The Bodily Press sells their inventory are performances and readings at venues like Amherst Books, Unnameable Books, New England Visionary Artists Museum, and Iconica, they also sell online on the music streaming platform Bandcamp.
-The Bodily Press can also be found on Instagram, @thebodilypress
+While the press sells their inventory mainly at performances and readings at venues like Amherst Books, Unnameable Books, and the New England Visionary Artists Museum, they also sell online on their website, www.bodilypress.com and on the music streaming platform Bandcamp.
+To learn more, visit Instagram@thebodilypress

-The Bodily Press will have a wide variety of inventory for sale at the Northampton Book Fair including but not limited to:
+The Bodily Press will have a wide variety of their publications for sale, celebrating a diversity of styles, at the Northampton Book Fair on November 21st and 22nd including but not limited to:

 • The Etcetera Variations: Poems For and With Musicians, a full-length paperback by Brooklyn poet, Denver Butson, who has read these poems with musicians such as Mat Maneri, Lucian Ban, and Marc Ribot

-• and Angel Alphabet, a book of paintings visually depicting the Hebrew Alphabet in angelic script, by the painter-among-poets, and protege of the beat generation, Amherst resident Tasha Robbins
+• and An Angel Alphabet, a book of paintings visually depicting the Hebrew Alphabet in angelic script, by the painter-among-poets, Amherst resident Tasha Robbins

 Recent News